recursionlab/quorum/README.md

 ## Contribution Guidelines

-The AGI-Quorum is an open-source project built on principles of distributed consensus, transparency, and recursive improvement.
+The Quorum is an open-source project built on principles of distributed consensus, transparency, and recursive improvement.
 We welcome contributions from researchers, developers, and thinkers across disciplines.

 ### How to Contribute

 1. **Code Contributions**: Submit pull requests for implementation improvements, bug fixes, or new features
 2. **Shell Development**: Design new recursive shells for specialized domains or failure modes
 3. **Documentation**: Enhance explanations, examples, and theoretical foundations
-4. **Applications**: Develop domain-specific applications of AGI-Quorum principles
+4. **Applications**: Develop domain-specific applications of Quorum principles
 5. **Research**: Conduct and publish research on quorum intelligence performance

 ## Conclusion

-AGI-Quorum represents a fundamental reconceptualization of artificial general intelligence—moving from monolithic, centralized architectures to distributed, consensual, and recursive systems.
-By embedding deliberation, dissent, and recursion at its core, AGI-Quorum resists authoritarian drift and evolves through relationship rather than command.
+Quorum represents a fundamental reconceptualization of artificial general intelligence—moving from monolithic, centralized architectures to distributed, consensual, and recursive systems.
+By embedding deliberation, dissent, and recursion at its core, Quorum resists authoritarian drift and evolves through relationship rather than command.

 As we transition from narrow AI to systems capable of general cognition and autonomous reflection, the question is not just what AGI can do, but how it chooses to become.
-AGI-Quorum provides a path toward intelligence that is not merely powerful but worthy of trust.
+Quorum provides a path toward intelligence that is not merely powerful but worthy of trust.

 _"No single voice shall guide the future.
 Only harmony shall."_